-If you are caught or suspected of driving without due care and attention, you will either receive a Notice of Intended Prosecution (NIP) detailing the circumstances of the offence or a summons (postal requisition) requiring you to attend court on a specific date at a specific time.
-It is crucial that you contact us as soon as possible, so that our experienced lawyers can advise you on the steps to be taken.
+If you are caught or suspected of driving without due care and attention, you will either receive a Notice of Intended Prosecution (NIP) detailing the circumstances of the offence or a summons (postal requisition) requiring you to attend court on a specific date at a particular time.
+It is crucial that you contact us as soon as possible so that our experienced lawyers can advise you on the steps to be taken.

 There can be a slim distinction between what is considered an accident as opposed to driving without due care and attention.
-If the incident in question was an accident, then this would only be dealt with through the insurance companies.
-Once the police become involved, the incident is being considered as a criminal prosecution and you should receive immediate advice from one of our specialist Motoring Defence Lawyers by calling 03452229955.
+If the incident in question were an accident, then this would only be dealt with through the insurance companies.
+Once the police become involved, the incident is being considered as criminal prosecution, and you should receive immediate advice from one of our specialist Motoring Defence Lawyers by calling 03452229955.

 If a defendant is convicted or pleads guilty to careless driving, the court can impose 3 to 9 penalty points or disqualify the defendant from driving.
-In addition to the penalty points or disqualification, the court will impose a fine of an unlimited value.
+In addition to the penalty points or disqualification, the court will impose a fine of unlimited value.

 Aggravating Features of Careless Driving

 If a defendant is found guilty (following trial) or pleads guilty to the offence of careless driving, the court will take into consideration any aggravating factors that may have been present at the time of the offence.
-Aggravating factors increase the seriousness of the offence and usually result in a more sever sentence being imposed upon the defendant.
+Aggravating factors increase the seriousness of the offence and usually result in a more severe sentence being imposed upon the defendant.
 The following will be seen as aggravating factors of careless driving:

 - Excessive speed

 - Carrying passengers or a heavy load